cyber-meow/anime_screenshot_pipeline/README.md

 - `--character_ref_dir`: Optional.
 A folder containing some example images for characters you want to train for.
 There are two ways to organize
     - With sub-folders: You can put character images in different sub-folders.
 Sub-folder names are then used as character names.
     - No sub-folders.
 In this case anything appearing before the first _ in the file name is used as character name.
-- `--image_type`: this affects folder names in the constructed dataset (see [Dataset Organization](#Dataset-Organization)) and can also be used in caption (controlled with `--use_image_type_prob`).

 :bulb: **Tip:** To filter out characters or random people that you are not interested in, you can use **noise** or any character name that starts with **noise**.
 This will not be put in the captions later on.
 :bulb: **Tip:** You can first run from stages 1 to 3 without `--character_ref_dir` to cluster characters.
 Then you go through the clusters to quickly construct your reference folder and run again from stages 3 to 7 with `--character_ref_dir` now given.
 See [Pipeline Explained](docs/Pipeline.md) / [Wiki](https://github.com/cyber-meow/anime_screenshot_pipeline/wiki) for details.

-There are a lot of possible command line arguments that allow you to configure the entire process.
-See all of them with
+There are a lot of arguments that allow you to configure the entire process.
+See all of them in the aforementioned config files or with
 ```bash
 python automatic_pipeline.py --help
 ```

-I may add the possibility to read arguments from `.toml` file later.

 ## Dataset Organization and Training